PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 On any operation that reaches out to a repository, a REST API will be called to see if the hash of the cache matches the current cache and if not, a new one is downloaded.

+>[!NOTE]
+>In the implementation we'll need to handle the case where the module attempts
+>to update the cache while it is being read.

 If the repository doesn't support this new API, it falls back to current behavior in PSGet v2.
 This means that there is no local cache of that repository and operations will